sdss/sdssdb/docs/sphinx/intro.rst

 There are two database connections, ``SQLADatabaseConnection`` and ``PeeWeeDatabaseConnection``, one for each mapping library.
 Each database connection has two keyword arguments: a user/machine profile, a database name.
 The connection will automatically attempt to connect to the specified database with the profile unless the ``autoconnect`` keyword is set to `False`.
 ::

-    # load a database connection with the Utah manga machine profile and connect to the manga database
+    # load a database connection with the Utah manga machine profile and connect to the manga database.
+To create a Peewee conenction replace with PeeweeDatabaseConnection.
     from sdssdb.connection import SQLADatabaseConnection
-    db = SQLADatabaseConnection('manga', dbname='manga')
+    db = SQLADatabaseConnection(profile='manga', dbname='manga')

+If you don't specify a ``profile``, the database connection will try to use the profile that matches your current hostname or will fallback to the ``local`` profile.

-You can switch to other databases on using the same profile.
+You can switch to other databases while using the same profile.
 ::

     # switch/connect to separate database